Top 5 WORST Neighbourhoods to Live in Surrey BC

 Geographic Overview

-Newton Town Center is bordered by Wally, Cloverdale, Surrey, and North Delta, serving a diverse population that has been shaped by an influx of immigrants.
+Newton Town Center is bordered by Whalley, Cloverdale, Surrey, and North Delta, serving a diverse population that has been shaped by an influx of immigrants.

 Community Issues